 (3) a.
-Quedaba Ø pan. b.
-Aparecieron Ø patos.
+Quedaba Ø pan.

 The widely accepted view is that this silent determiner is subject to lexical government, meaning that it must be c-commanded by a lexical head like V or P (Contreras 1986, Longobardi 1994).
-Two aspects of Spanish complicate this account, neither of which has been addressed in the literature on bare nouns: proper names do not undergo N-to-D movement, and the plural form of the indefinite article (unos/unas 'some') seems to be exempt from Chierchia's (1998) Blocking Principle.
+Two aspects of Spanish present issues for this analysis, neither of which has been addressed in the literature on bare nouns: proper names do not undergo N-to-D raising, and the plural form of the indefinite article (unos/unas 'some') seems to be exempt from Chierchia's (1998) Blocking Principle.

-In this paper, I pursue a different analysis of bare nouns in Spanish, one where the position of the verb establishes the domain of existential closure (Benedicto 1998).
-Moreover, following Borer (2005a), I argue that mass versus plural denotation corresponds to the absence or presence of NumP, respectively.
-Finally, I show that an indefinite determiner is needed to derive exclusively singular readings of nouns, whereas definite determiners result in a systematic ambiguity between mass and count interpretation.
-For example, un pato 'a duck' can only denote an atomic individual, but el pato 'the duck' could denote either an atomic individual or a totality of duck "stuff".
-I attribute the ambiguity of el pato to the lack of NumP in its structure and to the semantics of maximality, which is a component of definiteness.
+In this paper, I pursue a different approach to the distribution of bare nouns in Spanish, one where the position of the verb establishes the domain of existential closure, following Benedicto (1998), and where mass versus count behavior results from the absence or presence of NumP in the structure, following Borer (2005a).
+I propose that certain indefinite determiners presuppose a cardinality of one on the NumP that they select and show that definite determiners give rise to a systematic ambiguity between mass and count interpretation.
+For example, el pato 'the duck' could denote an atomic individual or a totality of duck "stuff" in a given context.
+I attribute the ambiguity of el pato to the lack of NumP in its structure and to the semantics of the maximality operator, a component of all definite determiners.